gomods/athens/README.md

 Great question (especially for an alpha project)!
 The short answer is this:

-> The basic pieces are in place, but the CLI and the server makes it near-impossible to
+> The basic pieces are in place for a proxy, but the CLI and the server makes
-> use this thing in the real world
+> it near-impossible to use this thing in the real world

-And here are some details:
+## Some Additional Details

 The basic API and storage system work, but the proxy is limited for real world use right now.